rameetss/csci3055u-project-template/README.md

 ## About the tools

 > _Compiling a Scala program requires the Java RunTime Environment and Scala to be installed_.
+> - Java can be installed through the JDK
+> - Scala must be downloaded from their website
+> - It is then run thorugh commands in the terminal

 ## About the standard library